 Partially treated flow gravitates to the SAF (Submerged Aerated Filter) to pass through high voidage plastic media where both carbonaceous and nitrifying processes take place.
-Air to oxidise the influent and to scour excess biomass from the SAF filter media is introduced continuously below each chamber by a series of diffusers.
+Air to oxidise the influent is introduced continuously below each chamber by a series of diffusers.
 Each diffuser is capable of being removed for maintenance without the necessity to shut down the plant.